ALMaclaine/webapp-systems/forms/chat-gpt-ideas01.md

 ## Form System

-### 1. Sub Forms with Similar Semantics:

-- **Shadow Forms**: Develop a concept of 'shadow forms' which can mimic the behavior of a real form but are essentially a collection of inputs.
-A 'shadow form' won't be a nested `<form>` but will behave like one in terms of collecting and validating data.

-- **Parent-Child Communication**: Use custom events or a global state to allow these shadow forms to communicate with the main form.
-When the main form is submitted, it can collect data from all child shadow forms as well.

-### 2. Initial Values Registration:

-- **Form Registry**: Implement a form registry to keep track of all form legos (or form components).
-When a form component gets mounted and if its initial value is not present in the form context, it can register its value to this central registry.

-- **Dynamic Form Sections**: Offer utilities or hooks to facilitate the dynamic addition or removal of form sections.
-This ensures that when sections are added, their initial state is registered, and when removed, their state is de-registered.

 ### 3. Hooking into Form Life Cycles:

 - **Form Life Cycle Events**: Define clear life cycle events like `onFormInit`, `onFieldChange`, `onFormSubmit`, and `onFormReset`.